Recovery support groups

 Beth is passionate about helping people recover from eating disorders after having a lived experience for most of her life.
 She believes that everybody deserves to be able to discover a positive body image.

 She studied Nutrition and Health Promotion at USC and is driven by HP principles; equity and empowerment for all.
 Beth has been a Peer Support Facilitator for 2 years.
 She began volunteering for Butterfly after moving to Tasmania from Sydney where she worked for the Eating Disorder Intensive Program for Adolescents.
 Beth believes working as a Peer Support Facilitator is an important part of breaking the stigma and showing people that they too can recover.

 The lived experience Jessica has with an eating disorder encouraged her to pass on the support she received to recover to others seeking help.
 It feels important for Jess to share with others the reality of recovery and that it absolutely is possible.

 She is currently studying a Bachelor of Health Sciences (Psychology & Health Promotion) and working towards becoming a certified Psychologist specialising in the field of eating disorders.

 Depending on the season Jess loves to curl up with cups of coffee and a good book, work on her art, or be outside running and hiking with friends and family.
 She feels incredibly grateful to live in Tasmania, after moving here from Queensland 3 years ago, and hopes to leave as much of a positive impact on the land as it has on her.

 Archana is Butterfly’s Support Programs Coordinator.

-She coordinates and facilitates recovery and carer programs and support groups.
+Archana coordinates and facilitates Butterfly’s recovery and carer programs and support groups.

-Prior to this role, Archana has been a Counsellor at the Butterfly Foundation Helpline for three years.
+Prior to this role, she worked at the Butterfly National Helpline for three years.